Privacy policy

 8.1 APPLICABLE LAW

-This Privacy Policy is subject to the application of French law and European regulations, in particular the European Data Protection Regulation.
+This Privacy Policy is subject to French law and European regulations, in particular the European Data Protection Regulation.

 8.2 ARBITRATION